squirrels-analytics/squirrels-analytics.github.io/docs/docs/start/tutorial.md

 This adds a `weather.db` file in the `assets` folder.
 Feel free to remove the other files in the `assets` folder.

 Note that this is mainly done for tutorial purposes.
-For most production use cases, you would simply specify the database connection string (more details on this soon) and not bring a copy of the database into your project.
+For most production use cases, you would simply specify the database connection string (more details on this soon) to an external database and not bring a copy of the database into your project.

 ## Step 3: Configure the [squirrels.yml] file